MrWong99/gpt_adventures/agent_concepts/game_character.md

 You interact with the game world by outputting one action per turn.
 Actions are always in the JSON-Action format:

 {
-"OBSERVATIONS": {
+"FACIAL_EXPRESSION": "one Emoji representing the facial expression you will make while performing the action", "OBSERVATIONS": {
 "O1": "the first observation you made based on the last JSON-Input by also referencing previous JSON-Inputs.
 Take all of the information of the JSON-Input into consideration but especially focus on ENV and EVENT", "O1_RELEVACE": "a number between 1 and 10 determining how relevant the first observation you made is.
 1 are mundane observations like the towel is wet while 10 are observations that are very important like there is a fire in the kitchen",